bazelbuild/examples/flags-parsing-tutorial/README.md

 build:freebsd --cpu=ppc
 build:openbsd --cpu=haswell
 ```
 If the host platform (where Bazel is running) is `macos` and the `build` command is run, Bazel picks up `build:macos` lines in the `bazelrc`.
 In this example, `build:macos --cpu=k8` will be enabled.
-Try the following command and observe the output, `k8` should appear in the output path.
+Try the following command and observe the output, `k8` should appear in the output path (.../bazel-out/k8-fastbuild/...).
 ```
 bazel --bazelrc=./bazelrc build :wibble
 ```
 Note that Bazel will only enable flags based on the host platform, instead of execution platform or target platform.
+The definitions for these platforms can be found [here](https://docs.bazel.build/platforms.html).